JamesSkemp/phaser-vs-code-tutorial/part-three/README.md

 This results in 55 new images created in the directory it is run in, named **enemy0.png**, **enemy1.png**, ..., **enemy54.png**, with the last five images being color swatches that we shouldn't need.

 For the purposes of this tutorial I'm going to keep only the first five enemies.

-> This tutorial is in progress.
+Since we're not yet going to combine these, we'll go ahead and put the five enemy images in the assets directory of our project.

+## Next Steps
+Now that we have our assets we'll start putting these to use so we can see something, before we work on the actual logic behind the game.

 [lucky-enemies]: https://luckycassette.itch.io/lucky-bestiary-gb
 [imagemagick]: https://www.imagemagick.org